Two U.S. Service Members Missing Off Moroccan Coast During African Lion Exercise

 The African Lion exercise began as a U.S.-Morocco training program in 2004 and has expanded into a large multinational drill hosted by U.S. Africa Command.
 This year officials said the drill involved more than 5,000 personnel from over 40 nations, though other data show over 7,000 participants in 2026 and a smaller list of partner countries.
 Past accidents at the Cap Draa training area, including a 2012 Osprey crash that killed two U.S. Marines, have sharpened scrutiny of safety at the exercises.

-The ongoing search for the two missing U.S. service members has reignited discussions about safety protocols during multinational military exercises, particularly in light of past incidents.
-Historical context provided by @HewadPress recalls a 2012 helicopter crash during the African Lion exercise that resulted in the deaths of two U.S. Marines, raising concerns about recurring safety issues.
-Data from the Congressional Research Service shows that from 2006 to 2021, 32% of active-duty military deaths were due to accidents, underscoring the inherent risks associated with military training operations.
+The ongoing search for the missing U.S. service members has reignited discussions about safety protocols during the African Lion exercises.
+Historical context is provided by @HewadPress, who recalls a 2012 helicopter crash during a similar drill that resulted in the deaths of two U.S. Marines, highlighting concerns about recurring safety issues.
+Furthermore, data from the Congressional Research Service indicates that from 2006 to 2021, 32% of active-duty U.S. military deaths were due to accidents, underscoring the inherent risks associated with military training operations.

 Show source details & analysis (3 sources)